Can play solo or two player

 We purchased the Anki Overdrive Starter Kit so our writer could put it to the test.
 Keep reading for our full product review.

-Most kids love anything electronic, fast-moving, battling, and that incorporates a phone while playing.
-My boys—I have four from age 14 down to 8 years old—also love cars, so when I came across the Anki Overdrive Starter Kit, I knew they would be ideal test subjects for this toy.
+Many kids love anything electronic, fast-moving, battling, and that incorporates a phone while playing.
+My kids—I have four boys from age 14 down to 8 years old—also love cars, so when I came across the Anki Overdrive Starter Kit, I knew they would be ideal test subjects for this toy.
 The cars aren’t just cars either; they’re “supercar robots,” and while you ostensibly are racing the two vehicles around the track, there are also virtual, high-tech elements that add to the complexity and fun of this activity.
 Read on to find out if this robotic racecar and video game hybrid is a win or if it crashes and burns.

 Entertainment Value: Speed meets gaming